 1) Remove the scales by scraping the sides of the fish (against the grain) with the spine of a butter knife.

-be careful not to catch your fingers on them.
+Some fish, like this one, have barbs - be careful not to catch your fingers on them. |

 2) Place the tip of your knife in the fish's asshole and give it a good slice, all the way up to it's gills.
 Don't be shy.
 You can remove the guts if you wish but we're just taking the filet so it's not necessary here.